Phenom People raises $30 million for AI recruitment platform used by Microsoft, others

 Companies that integrate Phenom People’s technology can tap into AI-powered recommendations based on people’s skills, location, and interests, with natural language processing (NLP) used to surface positions by understanding what a candidate is looking for.
 This may involve correlating search terms with synonyms or highlighting other closely related fields.
 The system can also suggest job openings based on someone’s profile (e.g. if they have logged in with their LinkedIn credentials), search history, content that they click on, and more.

-Alternatively, companies can adopt a more conversational approach, integrating a Phenom People chatbot that can field questions on things like whether a company currently has job openings in a certain locale.
-Phenom People launched its chatbot last January, and the company said in the past year it has captured 20 million interactions while “getting smarter with every one,” according to Bayireddi.
+Alternatively, companies can adopt a more conversational approach, integrating a Phenom People chatbot that can field questions like whether a company currently has job openings in a certain locale.
+Phenom People launched its chatbot last January, and in the past year it has captured 20 million interactions while “getting smarter with every one,” according to Bayireddi.

 “To help the chatbot learn and better personalize the talent experience, our customers feed it the information it craves, such as frequently asked questions and facts about the organization,” Bayireddi told VentureBeat.

-For talent acquisition specifically, Phenom People’s platform matches key information from job descriptions (e.g. required skills, experience, and education) with data from candidate profiles to establish the best matches.
+For talent acquisition, Phenom People’s platform matches key information from job descriptions (e.g. required skills, experience, and education) with data from candidate profiles to establish the best matches.

 However, the platform isn’t purely about helping companies add new faces to their workforce — it can also be used to help internal candidates plan a career path by surfacing potential promotions, garnering job referrals from their alumni network, and more.